The information in this article applies to:

 - Select one of the two available options:

 Derive new floor plan from the floor plan - Select this option to insert a new floor below the current floor, based on the exterior walls of the current floor.

-Make new (blank) plan - Select this option to insert a blank floor below the current floor.
+Make new blank plan for the floor - Select this option to insert a blank floor below the current floor.

-Click OK and that floor's default dialog will show.
+- Click OK and that floor's default dialog will display.
 Set any floor defaults necessary and click OK.